 Read about bladder stones and what causes them.
 Also, find out when to see your GP and how bladder stones are treated.

-Rectal bleeding (bleeding from the bottom) is often noticed as small amounts of bright-red blood on toilet paper or a few drops that turn the water in the toilet pink.
+Bleeding from the bottom (rectal bleeding) is often seen as small amounts of bright-red blood on toilet paper or pink water in the toilet.
+Find out when to get medical help if you keep bleeding from your bottom.

 Blepharitis is a condition where the edges of the eyelids become red and swollen (inflamed).

-Blisters are fluid-filled bumps under your skin that you can get if your skin is damaged.
+Read about blisters, which are fluid-filled bumps under your skin that you can get if your skin is damaged.
+Find out how to treat blisters yourself, how to avoid getting them, and when to get medical help.

 Everything you need to know about blood tests, including why and how they are done, with links to other useful resources.